wowsims/wotlk/README.md

 # With file-watching so the server auto-restarts and recompiles on Go or TS changes:
 WATCH=1 make rundevserver

-# Creates the 'wowsimclassic' binary that can host the UI and run simulations natively (instead of with wasm).
+# Creates the 'wowsimsod' binary that can host the UI and run simulations natively (instead of with wasm).
 # Builds the UI and the compiles it into the binary so that you can host the sim as a server instead of wasm on the client.
 # It does this by first doing make dist/classic and then copying all those files to binary_dist/classic and loading all the files in that directory into its binary on compile.
-make wowsimclassic
+make wowsimsod

 # Using the --usefs flag will instead of hosting the client built into the binary, it will host whatever code is found in the /dist directory.
 # Use --wasm to host the client with the wasm simulator.
 # The server also disables all caching so that refreshes should pickup any changed files in dist/.
 The client will still call to the server to run simulations so you can iterate more quickly on client changes.
-# make dist/classic && ./wowsimclassic --usefs would rebuild the whole client and host it. (you would have had to run `make devserver` to build the wowsimclassic binary first.)
+# make dist/classic && ./wowsimsod --usefs would rebuild the whole client and host it. (you would have had to run `make devserver` to build the wowsimsod binary first.)
-./wowsimclassic --usefs
+./wowsimsod --usefs

 # Generate code for items.
 Only necessary if you changed the items generator.
 make items